 Before the Convention on the Rights of the Child in 1989 and the Universal Declaration of Human Rights in 1948, there was yet another declaration, the Declaration of the Rights of the Child in 1924, adopted by the League of Nations.
 That declaration would probably have taken many more years to become a reality were it not for Janusz Korczak, children’s advocate, who in the early 1920’s demanded action on behalf of children.

-Betty Jean Lifton, in her beautiful biography of Janusz Korczak, The King of Children, published in the US in 1988 by Farrar, Straus and Giroux Publishers, compiled the rights that Korczak considered to be the most essential and which formed the basis for his orphanages and camps in Poland from 1912 till 1942.
+Betty Jean Lifton, in her beautiful biography of Janusz Korczak, The King of Children, published in the US in 1988 by Farrar, Straus and Giroux Publishers, compiled the rights that Korczak considered to be the most essential and which formed the basis for his orphanages and summer camps in Poland from 1912 till 1939.

 The child has the right to love.